 - Once we receive your registration form, we will email you to let you know it has been received.
 We will then investigate and provide you with the most accurate data we can regarding when your pool or spa was built.
 This will help you estimate when the certificate of compliance for your pool or spa will need to be submitted to us (see table below).

 - Hire a Victorian registered building inspector or pool safety inspector to carry out an inspection of your pool/spa.
 (Council does not offer this service).
 You will need to allow enough time for the inspector to meet the lodgment date (see table below) - it is recommended you get quotes for the inspection about 3 months before your required lodgement date.

-If it does not meet the requirements: A certificate of non-compliance will be issued immediately for any major breaches found, or within 60 days for any minor breaches found and not rectified.
+- A certificate of non-compliance will be issued immediately for any major breaches found, or within 60 days for any minor breaches found and not rectified.

 Proposed certificate of compliance lodgement dates for pools and spas (according to when they were built)